poojahooda22/3d-glass-effect/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treatd as [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) instead of R

-This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family f
+This project uses [`next/font`](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family

 To learn more aboutNext.js, take a look at th